 Other side effects

-Aside from being bothersome to patients, including making it difficult to eat and speak, there is greater risk of dental cavities and dental disease because saliva helps prevent dental disease.
+Aside from being bothersome to patients, including making it difficult to eat, swallowing and speak, there is greater risk of dental cavities and dental disease because saliva helps prevent dental disease.
+The maintenance of dentures can become problematic.

 Patients who experience low function of their salivary gland and xerostomia must maintain excellent oral hygiene to minimize the risk of oral lesions.
 Periodontal disease can be accelerated and caries can become rampant unless preventive measures are instituted.
 Multiple preventive strategies should be considered.

 Available pharmacological medications include salivary stimulants (sialagogues), such as pilocarpine, amifostine, and cevimeline.
 Pilocarpine is the only drug approved by the U.S. Food and Drug Administration for use as a sialogogue (5-mg tablets of pilocarpine hydrochloride) for radiation xerostomia.
-Preliminary data suggest that acupuncture and hyperbaric oxygen can provides benefit for patients with xerostomia who have some residual salivary gland function.
+Preliminary data suggest that hyperbaric oxygen can provides benefit for patients with xerostomia who have some residual salivary gland function.
+Acupuncture is widely used in Europe for a dry mouth in people having radiotherapy for head and neck cancers.
+It is also used for pain and dry mouth after neck surgery and a dry mouth in people with advanced cancer.
+Several trials seem to suggest that acupuncture can help.

 Dietary change from dry, tough food to moist, softer one can greatly improve nutritional status and quality of life.
 Use of a humidification especially in the bedroom can also provide some relief.